Adam-Collier/portfolio-site/content/blog/2020-08-05-using-hast-to-create-tables/index.md

 }
 ```

 We will be using Hast from here on out but have a play and see what you prefer.
+I couldnt find one for Hast but check out this [AST explorer](https://astexplorer.net/#/gist/d9029a2e8827265fbb9b190083b59d4d/3384f3ce6a3084e50043d0c8ce34628ed7477603)

 ### Setup